-Bombers Who Carried Out Attacks In Sri Lanka Were 'Well Educated,' Minister Says
+Bombers Who Carried Out Attacks In Sri Lanka Were 'Well-Educated,' Official Says

 A husband and wife.
-A pair of brothers from a wealthy, upper class family.
+A pair of brothers from a wealthy, upper-class family.
 A man with a law degree.
-Another who studied in the United Kingdom and did post-graduate work in Australia, before coming home to settle down in his native Sri Lanka.
+Another who studied in the United Kingdom and did postgraduate work in Australia, before coming home to settle down in his native Sri Lanka.

 Those are the profiles emerging Wednesday, according to Sri Lankan officials and local media, of the suicide bombers who killed more than 350 people in sophisticated, coordinated attacks on churches and hotels there on Easter Sunday.
-If the Islamic State's claim of responsibility is true, it would be the group's deadliest-ever terror attack.
+If the Islamic State's claim of responsibility is true, it would be the group's deadliest terror attack.

-Speaking at a briefing on Wednesday, Defense Minister Ruwan Wijewardene said most of the attackers were "well educated" and came from "middle class" backgrounds.
+Speaking at a briefing on Wednesday, Deputy Defense Minister Ruwan Wijewardene said most of the attackers were "well-educated" and came from "middle-class" backgrounds.

-"We believe that one of the suicide bombers studied in the U.K. and then later he said.
+"We believe that one of the suicide bombers studied in the U.K. and then maybe later on did his postgraduate in Australia, before coming back to settle in Sri Lanka," he said.

 The U.S. ambassador to Sri Lanka, Alaina Teplitz, called it "incredibly tragic" that intelligence warnings about the suicide bombers' plans appear to have been missed.